Lopinavir/ritonavir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you also use didanosine (Videx®), take it one hour before or two hours after taking Kaletra® liquid.
+- If you also use didanosine, take it 1 hour before or 2 hours after you take Kaletra® oral liquid or capsules.
 Didanosine can be taken (without food) at the same time as Kaletra® tablets.

 Warnings While Using This Medicine